HisarCS/PiWarsTurkeyRobotLibrary/README.md

 # PiWars Turkey 2019: Python library for the distributed robot kits by HisarCS

+English version of the PiWarsTürkiyeRobotKiti2019 library, which can be installed with pip and can be found [here](https://github.com/HisarCS/PiWarsTurkey-Library-Folders).

 This python library was created for the purposes of easing the understanding between software, sensors, and movables on the robot kits designed by HisarCS for attendees of Pi Wars Turkey 2019.